jlangch/venice/README.md

 ### Precompiling Venice

-Precompiling Venice speeds up evaluation significantly when calling an expression multiple times with different parameters:
+Precompiling Venice speeds up evaluation significantly when calling an expression multiple times with different parameters.
+If required precompiled scripts can be serialized/deserialized.
+Running precompiled scripts is threadsafe, so they can easily be used in WebApp servers.

 ```java
 import com.github.jlangch.venice.Venice;